7 clever ways to get out of a timeshare

 - Read the contract carefully so that you understand what fees, commissions, and other costs are involved, and what services will be provided.

-Read your timeshare contract and see if the resort will buy it back at a predetermined amount.
+Read your contract and see if there is a provision that allows you to sell your stake back to the timeshare company at a predetermined amount.
 This is rare, but you could be one of the lucky few.
-While you will likely be taking a steep loss versus what you originally paid, at least you can avoid the ongoing maintenance fees that collect month after month.
+While you will likely be taking a steep loss versus what you originally paid, at least you can avoid the ongoing annual fees and maintenance costs that continue to accrue.

 While most resorts won't buy it back, some have a program where they will allow you to give your timeshare back for free.
 With the current average cost of a new timeshare hovering around $22,000, relinquishing it for free might seem like a terrible waste.